The sweet taste of victory has already begun to sour at the Oceti Sakowin camp just north of the Standing Rock Sioux Reservation.

 On Monday afternoon, hundreds trudged through the unforgiving landscape and gusts of white as the blizzard strengthened.
 They were heading up the highway toward the blockade on their side of the Backwater Bridge, which serves as the front line these days.

-, the crowd up front consisted of veterans -- many whom wore camouflage.
+As promised, the crowd up front consisted of veterans – many whom wore camouflage.
 There were drums and songs.
 Scattered between were the cries that have come to define this movement.

 No matter what statements come out from authorities or corporate giants, no matter how much the words contradict one another, this isn’t over.